jpatter/DSX_Local_Workshop_V12/README.md

 # DSX Local Workshop V1.2
 In this workshop you will learn how to develop and deploy applications in DSX Local.
 The workshop has been divided into several stand-alone parts for those who are interested in a specific development tool or deployment task.

 This lab is meant to be instructor-led.
-That is, the instructor will explain the objectives of the DSX capabilities covered in each lab, and demonstrate some of those capabilities at the beginnint or each lab.
+That is, the instructor will explain the objectives of the DSX capabilities covered in each lab, and demonstrate some of those capabilities at the beginning of each lab.

 ## About this repository
 This repository contains several lab subfolders.
 Some labs include notebooks and data, while others have additional instructions that are located in the *Lab Instructions* folder.